Lucas-C/ludochaordic/content/2021-05-11-1213-an-indie-video-game-from-16-years-ago.md

 However Yahtzee managed to build a [Flashback](https://en.wikipedia.org/wiki/Flashback_%281992_video_game%29)-like game out of it!

-It is a bit slow to start, but the gameplay becomes a lot more fluid on episode 2, when you get to move around faster.
+The game takes a slow start, but the gameplay becomes a lot more fluid on episode 2, when you get to move around faster.

 The level design is nice, with an initial tutorial fitting the story.